report here Reposition

 Reported via iOS in the Gully/Drainage category anonymously at 20:38, Sun 20 November 2022

 Sent to Cheshire East Council less than a minute later.
 Council ref: 3979165.

 Drains blocked reported previously response was will be fixed during annual maintenance should have been mid 22 never happened This neglect is causing floods during heavy rain and pedestrians being slashed by vehicles it’s is also result in maintenance covers lifting causing a trip hazard Ultimately the damage being caused by the water constantly running in the gully will damage the surface resulting in greater costs and traffic disruption

 Thank you for contacting Cheshire East Highways.
 We have logged your enquiry and passed it to a member of our team.

 Our teams are working hard to manage and respond to reports from members of the public.

-We are experiencing a high volume of enquiries and we will be prioritising those issues that present most risk to the travelling public.
+During this time and until the situation improves, we will be prioritising those issues that present most risk to the travelling public.
 While we normally aim to provide you with a response within 20 working days, response times for all other reported issues may take longer than usual.